 Russia has been running regular trade surpluses since 1998 primarily due to high exports of commodities like crude oil and natural gas.
 In 2015, trade surplus narrowed significantly, led by the plunge in oil prices and sanctions imposed by Europe and US over Ukraine crisis.
 In 2015, the biggest trade surpluses were recorded with: Netherlands, Turkey, Italy and Japan.
 The biggest trade deficits were recorded with: China, the United States and France.
 This page provides - Russia Balance of Trade - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Russia Balance of Trade - actual data, historical chart and calendar of releases - was last updated on July of 2018.
+Russia Balance of Trade - actual data, historical chart and calendar of releases - was last updated on November of 2018.